 Our study parallels findings from previous studies on uncontrolled and severe asthma populations which have also found a potential room for improvement in the overall patient referral pathway.
-A Danish cross-sectional study from 2014 found that only 14% of patients with low asthma control had contact to a respiratory specialist within 365 days [3].
-Among patients with severe asthma and low control, the number was somewhat higher at 36% [3].
-A more recent Danish study from 2021 found that 61% of patients with possible severe asthma were exclusively managed in primary care during 2014-2018 with significant differences in socioeconomic parameters compared to those achieving specialist referral [14].
+A Danish cross-sectional study from 2014 found that only 14% of patients with low asthma control had contact to a respiratory specialist within 365 days3.
+Among patients with severe asthma and low control, the number was somewhat higher at 36%3.
+A more recent Danish study from 2021 found that 61% of patients with possible severe asthma were exclusively managed in primary care during 2014-2018 with significant differences in socioeconomic parameters compared to those achieving specialist referral 14.
 Similar trends have been found in other countries.
-In Sweden, a register-based study found that only 20% of severe asthma patients were managed in secondary care [4].
-Furthermore, only 32% of severe asthma patients had an asthma-related primary care contact within 1 year of inclusion, which indicates an overall low frequency of asthma-related healthcare contacts among severe asthma patients [4].
-Studies from the United Kingdom have found similar trends, with only a minority of patients with uncontrolled and severe asthma being referred for specialist care [15, 29, 30].
-BLOOM et al. [29] found that the prevalence of asthma patients receiving three or more OCS courses a year had increased from 1% in 2006 to 2% in 2016, and that generally <20% of the patients were referred for specialist care.
+In Sweden, a register-based study found that only 20% of severe asthma patients were managed in secondary care4.
+Furthermore, only 32% of severe asthma patients had an asthma-related primary care contact within one year of inclusion, which indicates an overall low frequency of asthma-related health care contacts among severe asthma patients4.
+Studies from England have found similar trends with only a minority of patients with uncontrolled and severe asthma being referred for specialist care 15,32,33.
+Bloom et al. found that the prevalence of asthma patients receiving ≥3 OCS courses a year had increased from 1% in 2006 to 2% in 2016, and that generally less than 20% of the patients were referred for specialist care32.
 Encouragingly, one interesting finding of the study was that the specialist referral rates of eligible patients continually increased, which is consistent with our findings.